StetHD/tarifa-book/usage/hockeyapp.md

 }
 ```

-This is the minimal configuration to be able to interact with hockeyapp.
-Of course we suggest to use [`private.json`](../project/index.md#tarifajson-and-privatejson) to store sensitive data like the hockeyapp token.
+This is the minimal configuration to be able to interact with HockeyApp.
+Of course we suggest to use [`private.json`](../project/index.md#tarifajson-and-privatejson) to store sensitive data like the HockeyApp token.

 The command `version upload` will perform differently depending on what you have in your configuration.

-If you already have created an application on hockeyapp, then add the `hockeyapp_id` key for the configuration setting you want in your `tarifa.json`.
-The command will upload the last built package to a new version of your hockeyapp application, using this id.
+If you already have created an application on HockeyApp, then add the `hockeyapp_id` key for the configuration setting you want in your `tarifa.json`.
+The command will upload the last built package to a new version of your HockeyApp application, using this id.

-If you don't have created an application on hockeyapp, the command `version upload` will create it for you, upload the last built package and append the `hockeyapp_id` in your `tarifa.json`.
+If you don't have created an application on HockeyApp, the command `version upload` will create it for you, upload the last built package and append the `hockeyapp_id` in your `tarifa.json`.

 ```